Canteen Lunch in the Alley

+Canteen Lunch in the Alley contains a horseshoe-shaped counter-top surrounded by 16 stools, typical of early to mid-20th-century lunchrooms that gained popularity in the Great Depression.
 The Canteen was the model for the Lanford Lunch Box restaurant opened by Roseanne Conner (played by Roseanne Barr) in the sitcom Roseanne.
 Barr was married to actor Tom Arnold, a native of Ottumwa, and they frequently visited Ottumwa during their marriage.